Los Angeles: Vast and Varied Health Care Market Inches Toward Consolidation

 Regional Markets Study

-Los Angeles County is one of seven markets included in the Regional Markets Series.
+Los Angeles County is one of seven markets included in the 2020 Regional Markets Study.
 This is the fourth round of the study; CHCF published the first set of regional reports in 2009.
 The markets included in the 2020 release — Humboldt/Del Norte, Inland Empire, Los Angeles, Sacramento, San Diego, San Francisco Bay Area, and the San Joaquin Valley — reflect a range of economic, demographic, care delivery, and financing conditions in California.

 The Los Angeles health care market — as varied as it is vast — juggles the needs of more than 10 million people across a geographically diverse landscape.
 More than 80 general acute care hospitals are scattered throughout Los Angeles County, an area twice the size of Delaware with 10 times the population.
 The county includes 88 cities, and the historically fragmented health care sector tends to serve distinct geographic areas where residents live and work.
 Only two health systems operate on a countywide scale: Kaiser Permanente, an integrated delivery system with a health plan, owned hospitals, and tightly aligned employed physicians serving primarily commercial and Medicare patients across the market; and the Los Angeles County Department of Health Services (LACDHS), which operates the countywide safety-net system.
 Over the past several years, the Los Angeles market has inched toward greater consolidation as two major health systems — Cedars-Sinai and Providence — have expanded: Cedars by affiliating with community hospitals both north and south of its flagship medical center, and Providence through a merger with St. Joseph Health to strengthen its regional presence.